sdc-china/IDA-doc/_posts/2018-11-07-references-ida-rest-apis.md

 ```

 ### Response Status
-The [Trigger Pipeline Build](#trigger-pipeline-build) and [Get Pipeline Build Status](#get-pipeline-build-status) REST APIs' response will be returned with one of the following status:
+The [Trigger Pipeline Build](#trigger-pipeline-build) and [Get Pipeline Build Status](#get-pipeline-build-status) REST APIs' response will be returned with one of the following statuses:

 **Build Status:**
 * `Running` The pipeline build is running.
-* `Failed` There was a problem with pipeline build (step failed, etc.).
+* `Failed` There was a problem with the pipeline build (step failed, etc.).
 * `Success` The pipeline build was successful.
 * `Partial Success` The pipeline build was partially successful.
-Some steps were failed but they were configured with unchecked Halt On Failure option.
+Some steps failed, but they were configured with the Halt On Failure option unchecked.
 * `Pending` The pipeline build was pending.

 **Other Status:**
-* `unauthorized` The REST API caller does not have permission to access the requested resource
+* `unauthorized` The REST API caller does not have permission to access the requested resource.
-* `pipeline not found` An attempt was made to access a pipeline that does not exist
+* `pipeline not found` An attempt was made to access a pipeline that does not exist.
-* `build not found` An attempt was made to access a build that does not exist
+* `build not found` An attempt was made to access a build that does not exist.
-* `ERROR` Error occured during the REST API call
+* `ERROR` An error occurred during the REST API call.

 [swagger_ui]: ../images/references/swagger_ui.png